kentaro/nx_fizzbuzz/README.md

 ## Evaluation

-It took about 500 secs to train the model using 10,000 data and in 100 times epoch.
+It took about 500 secs to train the model using 10,000 data in 100 times epochs.
 Then 100% of accuracy got achieved.

 For the experiment, I used MacBook Pro (2018) with 2.7 GHz Quad Cores Intel Core i7.
 EXLA was not enabled and no GPUs were used.